imamanmehrotra/imamanmehrotra/README.md

 - 👋 Hi, I’m Aman and I am working as a data scientist with a product based company.
 I have worked with both with both service based and product based companies i.e. ZS Associates, EXL Services, Walmart and Microsoft.
-- 👀 I have a total of 7 years of experience in data science and analytics.
+- 👀 I have a total of 9 years of experience in data science and analytics.
 - 👀 I’m interested in anything data
-- 🌱 I’m currently learning Cloud Computing, LLMs and MLOps.
+- 🌱 I’m currently learning Agentic AI and LLMOps.
 - 💞️ I’m looking to collaborate on projects related to Data Analytics-Reporting, Data Engineering, Data Science and Data Warehousing.
 - 📫 How to reach me - You can get in touch with me over the LinkedIn Profile - https://www.linkedin.com/in/aman-mehrotra-dataislife/